Andy-J-marshall/stanningley-bowls/README.md

 -   `npm run tests` (not required but recommended)
 -   `npm run build-deploy`

+If this fails, then you may need to run `gh auth login` and login to GitHub (this is required for the scripts to create PRs).

-Note: If the website isn't found then navigate to the Github repo settings and re-add the custom domain (see above)
+Note: If the website isn't found then navigate to the Github repository Pages settings and re-add the custom domain.

 ## Pipelines